BadPROGRMMR/BadPROGRMMR/README.md

 - 👋 Hi, I’m @BadPROGRMMR
-- 👀 I’m interested in computer stuff
+- interested in computer stuff so try to do something with it
-- 🌱 I’m currently learning web development
+- currently learning software development(web/iot) maybe use some AI(surely it will help)
-- 📫 How to reach me ...

 <!---
 BadPROGRMMR/BadPROGRMMR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.